davidcalhoun/tle.js/README.md

 ```

 ### getEpochTimestamp
-Millisecond timestamp when the TLE was generated (the TLE epoch).
+Unix timestamp (in milliseconds) when the TLE was generated (the TLE epoch).

 ```js
 tle.getEpochTimestamp(tleStr);